jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Middle class quality of life, political cooperation, and climate change, won't get better until the extras join the protagonists, step-up to the antagonists, and start to use digital tools that actually solve problems.
 To do that, we need a rule book written from Techvolution.

 We can win Skywalker.
-I'll show you one of the battles in which we already have.
+I'll show you.

 # A TECHVOLUTION BATTLE SCENE